mach-composer/mach-composer-cli/docs/src/syntax.md

     - `aws`
     - `commercetools`
     - `contentful`<br>
-- `endpoint` - Defines the endpoint that needs to connect to this component.<br>
+- `endpoints` - Defines the endpoint that needs to connect to this component.<br>
   Will setup Frontdoor routing or pass API Gateway information when set.
 - `health_check_path` - Defines a custom healthcheck path.<br>
   Defaults to `/<name>/healthchecks`